 WITH cte_name (column_list) AS ( query ) SELECT * FROM cte_name;

 In the above query, you need to specify CTE’s name, the SQL query whose result should be referenced using CTE name.
-Please note, the number of columns in column_list should be same as those in your query.
+Please note, column_list is optional.
+But if you mention it, then the number of columns in column_list should be same as those in your query.

 Let us look at an example of common table expression (CTE).